sirixdb/sirixdb.github.io/jsoniq-api.md

 }
 ```

-And to find and query the CAS-index (for all attribute values) again:
+And to find and query the CAS index (for all attribute values) again:

 ```java
 // Query CAS index.